Zettlr/zettlr-docs/docs/en/advanced/custom-templates.md

 $endif$
 ```

+!!! note

-> Note that this is just an example.
+    Note that this is just an example.
 A more full-fledged example that arguably drives the principle of variables to the max, see [this template for a curriculum vitae](https://github.com/nathanlesage/cv).

 While many variables are optional, there is one Pandoc variable that needs to be present at all times: